IlaiPingle/GMAIL/Wiki/01_setup.md

 ## 📱 Running the Android Client

 1. Open **Android Studio**.
+2. **CRUCIAL STEP** Select File > Open.
+Do NOT open the entire EX1 folder.
+You must navigate to and open the specific project folder:
+Path: `EX1/frontend/android`
-2. Load the **Android project** inside the repository.
+3. Load the **Android project** inside the repository.
-3. Run on:
+4. Run on:
    * **Physical Device** → Enable developer mode & USB debugging.
    * **Emulator** → Set up via **AVD Manager**.
-4. Press ▶ (Play) in Android Studio to build & run the app.
+5. Press ▶ (Play) in Android Studio to build & run the app.

 > For the emulator, the backend is typically reachable at `http://10.0.2.2:8080` — configured in `android/.env`.